letran3691/K8S/new_admin/README.md

     kubectl get clusterroles

 note: ClusterRoleBindings grant a user, group, or service account a ClusterRole’s power across the entire cluster.
-Using kubectl, we can let a sample user “jane” perform basic actions in all namespaces by binding her to the “edit” ClusterRole:
+Using kubectl, we can let a sample user “trunglv” perform basic actions in all namespaces by binding her to the “edit” ClusterRole:

     kubectl create clusterrolebinding trunglv --clusterrole=edit --user=trunglv